GTCMT/DataToMusicAPI/tutorials/ICAD2017 Workshop.md

 data.fir(coef); // Apply an FIR filter.
 ```

 Many of these analytical functions overwrites the existing content with a summarized data.
 If you want to keep the original data for later use, you would need to clone the source object.
-Please read the following section [Cloning](#cloning).
+Please read the following section [Cloning Data Object](#cloning-data-object).

 ### Interpolation and Morphing